university-of-york/uoy-design-patterns/src/pages/304-analytics-module.md

 ---

-<p class="lead">The main Google Analytics code is contained in `app/main.js` as it needs to live outside of the main 'onload' script.
-The Google Analytics module contains all the rules for tracking pageviews and events.</p>
+<div class="lead"><p>The main Google Analytics code is contained in `app/main.js` as it needs to live outside of the main 'onload' script.
+The Google Analytics module contains all the rules for tracking pageviews and events.</p></div>

 ### Events